s3p02/try-TICK-stack/README.md

-# try-TICK-stack
-Trying out tick stack
+# Trying out tick stack

 Telegraf - Agent that writes to InfluxDb, collects and reports metrics